Telescope imaging beyond the Rayleigh limit in extremely low SNR: Materials and Method

 The CLEAN deconvolution algorithm enhances radio astronomy images by iteratively identifying and subtracting point sources from a "dirty" image convolved with the given PSF, $P(x,y)$.
 This process is represented by the equation:

 where $D(x, y)$ is the dirty image, $R(x, y)$ is the residual image, $a$ is the scaling factor, and $(x_p, y_p)$ is the peak intensity point.
 The algorithm begins by locating the peak intensity point in the dirty image, corresponding to the brightest source.
 It then subtracts a scaled version of the PSF centered on this point, effectively removing the contribution of the detected source.
 The subtracted value is saved, and the process is repeated, identifying and subtracting additional point sources from the residual image.
-Each subtraction contributes to the reconstruction of the desired image with improved spatial resolution.
-The iterative cleaning continues until a stopping criterion is met or the residual image reaches a specified threshold, ensuring significant sources are accurately reconstructed.
-The final reconstructed image, denoted as $C(x, y)$, is obtained by summing up all the subtracted values from each iteration $n$ as follows.

-By iteratively cleaning the image in this manner, the algorithm enhances the image quality, revealing finer details of astronomical sources that were initially blurred in the dirty image, enabling astronomers to study and analyze intricate features with some precision.
+The iterative cleaning continues until a stopping criterion is met or the residual image reaches a specified threshold, ensuring significant sources are accurately estimated.
+The final clustering happens after the iterative process is done.
+Here, with the stored peak position sets $(x_p,y_p)$, using density-based clustering in the paper, we can correctly estimate the centroid of point sources.
+By iteratively cleaning the image in this manner, the algorithm estimates the centroid of the point sources, removing the effect of blur from the diffraction imposed by finite aperture.

-\emph{Richardson-Lucy algorithm}
+\subsection{Richardson-Lucy algorithm}

 The Richardson-Lucy algorithm is an iterative image deconvolution method used to restore degraded images.
 Given an observed or degraded image, $D(x, y)$, which is the result of convolving the true image, $I(x, y)$, with the PSF, represented as $P(x, y)$: